carimado/wordle/README.md

     1. Align Everything (CSS) - ✅
     2. Create Modals for Win/Lose State (HTML / CSS) - ✅
     4. Popout animaton when tiles are displayed - ✅
+    5. User to only use Valid Words -
-    5. Reset Game (JS) -
+    6. Reset Game (JS) -
-    6. Flip and Shake Tiles (CSS / JS) -
+    7. Flip and Shake Tiles (CSS / JS) -
-    7. How To Play Modal (HTML / CSS / JS) -
+    8. How To Play Modal (HTML / CSS / JS) -
-    8. Listen for keyup on Keyboard -
+    9. Listen for keyup on Keyboard -
-    9. User to use only valid words -
+    10. User to use only valid words -

 ✓✓✓✓✓
+__________________________

+Notes:
+Issues / Major Roadblocks -

+    - General structure of JS (e.g. how should I begin, write and make the code as neat as possible)
+            - Learnings:
+                - For the game to actually work, what are the inputs required and wrote functions for each one of them

+    - Keyboard Inputs / How to display on each tile
+            - Learnings:
+                - Used to displaying output in one single element e.g. textarea or HTML element.
+Struggled identifying the ID of each individual tile.
+Discovered that you could essentially have a counter variable that increments and decrements as the user pushes keys or deletes them and this variable can be used to getElementById.
+Instead of passing in a string you pass in the variable instead.

+    - Move to the next row
+            - Learnings:
+                - Knowing the above was valuable because if I can increment by 1 I can also increment by 5 to move to the next row when the user hits ENTER but also RESET the tile position back to 0 whenever that does happen.

+    - I understood how the game works but I found it difficult matching positions
+            - Learnings:
+                - I knew I needed to use a combination of loops and conditionals to check the guess.
+This was both a syntactical issue and logical issue as previously I knew how to match whole words.
+Discovered that you can use the counter variable of [i] to match the position.
+                - There are 2 cases of Matches (if Green or Yellow.
+If explicit it means green, if not in right position i used else to capture it, everything else is grey)